 Contact Our Miami Federal Crime Attorneys

-So, if you find yourself the unfortunate recipient of a grand jury subpoena or if you find out that a grand jury is investigating you or your company, our strong advice is to immediately contact a top-notch, experienced criminal defense lawyer knowledgeable in federal law.
+So, if you find yourself the unfortunate recipient of a grand jury subpoena or if you find out that a grand jury is investigating you or your company, you should immediately contact an attorney.

 What Our Clients Are Saying